Musfiqur01/PIIRedact/README.md

 The usage is:
 var redactor = new PIIRedactor();
 var redactedData = redactor.GetRedactedData("My name is John Doe.
 My email is m@n.o");

+the redacted string looks like : My name is xxxx xxx.
+My email is x@x.x

+If you want to whitelist any pattern i.e any number with 6-8 consecutive digits, should be done as follows:

+redactor.AddToWhitelist(new RegexFinder("\b\d{6,8}\b"));